 Brunch is served Sundays from 10:30am-2:30pm.

-Honorable Mention: Dexter’s of Thornton Park
+10. Dexter’s of Thornton Park

 This is one of my favorite brunch spots in Orlando.
 The ambiance is wonderful, there always seems to be something new on the menu, and the mimosas are cheap at just $2.95/glass.
 Dexter’s has several locations throughout Orlando, but I love the Thornton Park location for its close proximity to Lake Eola.
-It’s the perfect spot to brunch after the farmers market or Sunday yoga in the park.
+It’s the perfect spot for brunch after the farmers market or Sunday yoga in the park.

 While the brunch menu changes periodically, past dishes I’ve tried and loved are the make your own omelet (stuffed with savory cheese and veggies of course!) and the chicken and waffles.
 You’ll find all the brunch classics alongside some more creative dishes to suit any brunch food mood you find yourself in.